justswaporg/justlists/.github/ISSUE_TEMPLATE/add-a-list.md

 Checklist
 - [ ] **I understand that this is not the place to request a token listing.**
 - [ ] I have tested that my list is compatible by pasting the URL into the `add a list` UI at `justswap.org`.
-- [ ] I understand that filing an issue or adding liquidity does not guarantee addition to the token list website.
+- [ ] I understand that filing an issue or adding liquidity does not guarantee addition to the justlists website.
-- [ ] I will not ping the Discord about this listing request.

 **Please provide the following information for your token.**
 List URL must be HTTPS.